Spacha/PoliisiautoApp/README.md

 ## Important notice!

-**This application is a prototype and must not be used in practice under any circumstances!
-The developers of this application do not take any responsibility, legal or other, of using this application!**
+**This is a prototype and must not be used in practice under any circumstances!
+The developers of this application do not take any responsibility, legal or otherwise, of using this application!**

 ---